Sport in Papua New Guinea: Soccer

 Formed in 2006, the PNG Telikom National Soccer League is the top division of Football in Papua New Guinea.
 The league comprises 8 semi-professional teams from across the country.

-Hekari United from Port Moresby are the most successful club having won the domestic league every year since its inception and the 2009–10 OFC Champions League, which made Hekari United the first club outside Australia and New Zealand to win the tournament.
+Hekari United from Port Moresby are the country's most successful club, having won the domestic league nine times (including each of the first eight seasons) and the 2009–10 OFC Champions League, which made Hekari United the first club from outside Australia and New Zealand to win the tournament.
 It was also the first squad from the South Pacific to qualify for the FIFA Club World Cup.

-Basketball
+Basketball Game rules

 Basketball is a popular sport in Papua New Guinea, especially among the youth.
 Many of the country's top professional players play in Australia.

 Papua New Guinea hosted the inaugural 2017 FIBA Melanesia Basketball Cup, where both the men's and the women's national teams won the titles.

 Multi-sport events

 Papua New Guinea has competed at fifteen editions of the Commonwealth Games since 1962, winning fifteen medals in total (five gold, eight silver, two bronze).

 The nation has also competed at every Summer Olympic Games since Montreal 1976, with the exception of the widely boycotted 1980 Moscow Olympics.
 It is yet to win a medal, and has never competed at the Winter Olympics.

 Papua New Guinea has competed at six Summer Paralympic Games and no Winter Paralympic Games as of 2022, with athlete Francis Kompaon the country's only medallist, winning silver at Beijing 2008.